sparkbox/standard/services/divshot/README.md

 `divshot protect [environment] [username:password]`

 At this time it's only possible to have one set of credentials.
+Once you've added credentials [add them to 1Password](https://github.com/sparkbox/how_to/tree/master/software/1password).

 ### Set up a custom domain (optional)